Coloring Royal Icing (Basic Colors & Mixing Guide for Beginners)

 • blue (cool blue, for example Bright Blue)

-• green (for example Forest Green, useful for pine or evergreen tones)
+• green (for example Forest Green, useful for natural tones)

 • brown

-This palette is sufficient for most basic cookie decorating designs.
+This palette is sufficient for most cookie decorating designs.

-For more precise color mixing, it can be helpful to also have a cool yellow (lemon), a cool red, and a warm blue such as Royal Blue.
+For more precise color mixing, it can be helpful to also have:

 The Coloring Principle